o2r-project/architecture/README.md

 ## Microservice architecture

-o2r applies a [microservice architecture](https://en.wikipedia.org/wiki/Microservices) to seperate functions of the [o2r API](http://o2r.info/o2r-web-api) into seperate software projects.
+o2r applies a [microservice architecture](https://en.wikipedia.org/wiki/Microservices) to separate functions of the [o2r API](http://o2r.info/o2r-web-api) into independent software projects.
 Each microservice is encapsulated as a [Docker](http://docker.com/) container.

 The remainder of this document is an overview of the existing o2r services and how they are integrated.